swhitty/FlyingFox/README.md

 task.cancel()
 ```

 > Note: iOS will hangup the listening socket when the app is suspended in the background.
 Once the app returns to the foreground, `HTTPServer.start()` detects this, throwing `SocketError.disconnected`.
-The server can then be started once more.
+The server must then be started once more.

 ## Handlers